 How is Hepatitis B treated?

 Immunoglobulin, a passive immunisation, can be administered within 12 hours of an at-risk exposure to help prevent HBV infection.
-Treatment for chronic disease is through the use of antiviral medications and interferon.
+Treatment for chronic disease is through the use of antiviral medications and medications containing naturally-occurring proteins.
 A liver transplant may be necessary in the event of severe liver damage.

 Immunisation is the best way to prevent hepatitis B.

 Travelvax urges travellers to take common-sense precautions to avoid exposure to the Hepatitis B virus.
 The risk of infection is increased during travel, however, as accidents and injuries may require medical treatment, and in many third-world countries, blood transfusions may not be adequately screened for Hepatitis (as well as STIs and HIV-AIDS).
 Also, needles may be reused.